GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 ## API JSON Structures
 ### Response JSON

-All Subaward API endpoints return a response JSON.
-The generic structure of the response JSON along with the endpoint specific differences are outlined in the table below:
+All subcontract and subaward API endpoints return a response JSON.
+The following section describes the generic structure of the response JSON and the differences in the endpoints.

 Response Element | Response Type | Description
 -----------------|---------------|------------
  _ | JSON Array | One element for each Subaward report in request id | string | For a contract report, it is the concatenated values of contractNumber, reportingAgency, idvRefrenceNumber, referenceAgencyCode, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
 For a Assistance report, it is the concatenated value of fainNumber, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
-For a GET or DELETE request, if the request is unsuccessful, then it is the concatenated value of the search parameters separated by ":". statusCode | string | The Http Status code for the Subaward report element transactionId | string | Internal id that SAM.gov support team can use to trace issues.
-Users can provide this to support team in case of any issues with their request timeStamp | string | Date and time when the request was processed subawardReportNumber | string | Unique identifier for the Subaward report.
-This id can be used for any subsequent update/delete calls reportStatus | string | Status of the Subaward report. message | string | Message indicating status of the operation.
+For a GET or DELETE request, if the request is unsuccessful, then it is the concatenated value of the search parameters separated by ":". statusCode | string | The HTTP Status code for the Subaward report element transactionId | string | Internal ID used by the SAM.gov support team to trace issues.
+You can provide this to the support team if you report an issue. timeStamp | string | Date and time when the request was processed subawardReportNumber | string | Unique identifier for the subcontract or subaward report.
+This ID can be used for any subsequent update/delete calls reportStatus | string | Status of the subcontract or subaward report. message | string | Message indicating status of the operation.
 Also includes any informative warning messages. errors | JSON Array | If there are validation errors, they are sent back as a part of this errors array.

-NOTE: In an effort to keep the user informed on the actions performed through the API, some descriptive messages will be sent back as a part of the "message" element.
-This will be done for the Create (POST) and Update (PUT) requests for Contracts.
-The scenarios when these informational messages will be provided are outlined below:
+#### Subcontract report warning Messages
+The API sends descriptive messages in the **message** element on create(POST) and update(PUT) requests for subcontract reports in the following scenarios:
+* When the sum of all subcontract amounts for the contract is greater than the Total Contract Value.
+* When the subcontract amount is greater than the Total Contract Value.
+* When the subcontract amount provided matches the subcontract amount of the previous subcontract report for the same subcontractor.
+* When the date of the subcontract provided matches the date of the subcontract of the previous subcontract report for the same subcontractor.
-* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward ID and the Subaward Date.
+* When there are existing subcontract reports for the same contract number and the same subcontractor with the same Subcontract ID and Subcontract Date.
-* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward ID and the Subaward Date submitted on the same date.
+* When there are existing subcontract reports for the same Contract Number and the same subcontractor with the same Subcontract ID and Subcontract Date submitted today.
-* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward ID and the Subaward Date submitted on the same date with the same Subaward amount.
+* When there are existing subcontract reports for the same Contract Number and the same subcontractor with the same Subcontract id, Subcontract Date and Subcontract Amount submitted today.

+#### Subaward report warning Messages
+The API sends descriptive messages in the **message** element on create(POST) and update(PUT) requests for subaward reports in the following scenarios:
+* When the sum of all subaward amounts for the assistance is greater than the Total Award Value.
+* When the subaward amount is greater than the Total Award Value.
+* When the subaward amount provided matches the subaward amount of the previous subaward report for the same subrecipient.
-* When the Date of the Subaward provided matches the Date of the Subaward of the previous Subaward report.
+* When the date of the subaward provided matches the date of the subaward of the previous subaward report for the same subrecipient.
-* When the Subaward Amount provided matches the Subaward Amount of the previous Subaward report.
+* When there are existing subaward reports for the same assistance number and the same subrecipient with the same Subaward ID and Subaward Date.
-* When the Subaward Amount provided is greater than the total contract value.

-#### Examples (Contracts)
+* When there are existing subaward reports for the same Assistance Number and the same subrecipient with the same Subaward ID and Subaward Date submitted today.
+* When there are existing subaward reports for the same Assistance Number and the same subrecipient with the same Subaward id, Subaward Date and Subaward Amount submitted today.

+#### Contract example Responses
 <details>
-<summary>Example 1: Contracts: Create (POST) request for three Subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, and third could not be created. </summary>
+<summary>Example 1: Create (POST) request for three subcontract reports and the first was successfully published, the second was saved in Draft status with validation failures, and the third could not be created. </summary>
 <p>
 <code><pre>
 [